fobo66/fobo66.github.io/_posts/2020-09-04-opengl-graphics-guide.md

 With the introduction of the Jetpack Compose, it became tedious to use GLES shaders on Android, because GLES requires `SurfaceView` to be around.
 You can have interop between regular XML views and Compose, but in case of the `SurfaceView` it can be tricky to make it work, and you might not be able to use Preview.

+With Android 13, Google introduced their own [Android Graphics Shading Language (AGSL)](https://developer.android.com/develop/ui/views/graphics/agsl) for real-time graphics.
+It is based on GLSL syntax, compiled on the spot and is well integrated with the Compose.
+However, there are some [differences](https://developer.android.com/develop/ui/views/graphics/agsl/agsl-vs-glsl) between GLSL and AGSL that are important to consider.

 ## Next steps